scalar-labs/scalardb/docs/getting-started-with-scalardb-by-using-kotlin.md

-# Getting Started with ScalarDB
+# Getting Started with ScalarDB by Using Kotlin

-This getting started tutorial explains how to configure your preferred database in ScalarDB and set up a basic electronic money application.
+This getting started tutorial explains how to configure your preferred database in ScalarDB and set up a basic electronic money application by using Kotlin.
+Since Kotlin has Java interoperability, you can use ScalarDB directly from Kotlin.

 {% capture notice--warning %}
 **Warning**